miletovaa/java-more-or-less/README.md

 above the field.

 ## Playing:
-• The player selects a button (with a pre-defined digit 1 - 9) to choose possible can- didates for the next move.
+• The player selects a button (with a pre-defined digit 1 - 9) to choose possible candidates for the next move.

 • Initially, Previous is invalid.
 The player starts by choosing any button (Current) on the field, allowing the selection of all rows and columns divisible by the chosen button’s digit.

-1. The player can choose a button at the intersection of possible rows and co- lumns between Previous and Current.
-This choice swaps the Current va- lue to Previous, and Current becomes the digit value of the chosen button (P revious = Current; Current = New value).
+1. The player can choose a button at the intersection of possible rows and columns between Previous and Current.
+This choice swaps the Current value to Previous, and Current becomes the digit value of the chosen button
+(Previous = Current; Current = New value).
 2. Increase the total sum by the value of Current.
 The selected button becomes inactive.
 3. Decrement the move counter and repeat from step 1 until the move counter